-I ate everything and anything my grandmother made, along with whatever my mother and maternal grandmother made from their German kitchens.
+I ate everything and anything my grandmother made.
 I was the opposite of a picky eater as a child.
 I never met a food I didn’t like until anchovies came into my life.
 I remember it distinctly.
 Nearly every Tuesday night, we went as a family to a little Italian pizza joint for dinner.
 One night we had some friends with us and they ordered anchovies on their pizza.
 I remember asking them what anchovies were and being horrified at the answer.
-Who would want to eat little, canned fish on their pizza, or anywhere else for that matter!
+Who would want to eat little canned fish on their pizza, or anywhere else for that matter!

 For years I would say I liked all foods except anchovies.
 It became kind of a catch phrase (I was a food geek from way back).

 Then, one enchanted evening when I was in my twenties, while eating out, probably for an anniversary or something, I ordered a Caesar Salad.
 The heavens opened up, light shone from above, and I had a culinary moment of euphoria.
 I believed I had found the best salad ever!

 I had to try it at home.
 The next issue of Gourmet Magazine (my Bible at the time) had an article on Caesar Salads and I ran from the mailbox back into the house, made a cup of coffee and sat down to devour it.
 I glanced at the ingredient list and froze.
 Anchovies?
 Hello?
 Really?
 I tried making the salad without the anchovies and it was good, but not the heaven opening culinary epiphany I had at the restaurant.